 You probably already know not to open suspicious emails or click on links that look less than legitimate.
-That said, human nature prevails and it never fails that curiosity or carelessness get the better of some people in the line of work.
-Human negligence is one of the largest, if not the top, contributor to such compromising positions as viruses, malware, and ransomware.
+That said, human nature prevails and it never fails that curiosity or carelessness gets the better of some people in the line of work.
+Human negligence is one of the largest, if not the top, contributors to such compromising positions as viruses, malware, and ransomware.
 However, there are ways to mitigate risk if you should ever find yourself on the wrong end of a malicious data breach.
 Educating your workforce about certain email and filesharing policies can reduce risk before you encounter a breach.
 Conducting in-house phishing and penetration tests are other useful avenues to explore if you have the resources available.
-These can open up opportunities to have candid conversations about security in the workplace as well as work to identify shortcomings in your own security efforts.
+These can open up opportunities to have candid conversations about security in the workplace as well as work to identify shortcomings in your security efforts.

 Disconnect, But Don’t Unplug

 One critical mistake Ransomware victims make time and again is rushing to shut down their machine at the sight of a ransomware prompt.
 This is a terrible response because it will make data forensics a much more arduous process for in-house or external teams attempting to unravel the source, extent, and possible resolution to the breach.
 In this case, disconnect affected machines from the internet, but do not turn them off.